EEG Foundation Models: A Critical Review of Current Progress and Future Directions: Review Approach Summary of EEG-FMs

-\textbf{NeuroLM~\cite{jiang_neurolm_2024}}: This model was inspired by a previous EEG-FM, LaBraM.
-However, NeuroLM was trained on 7x more data and is one of the largest EEG-FMs with 1.7B parameters, along with 250M and 500M parameter versions.
-NeuroLM utilized a text-aligned neural tokernizer, which is trained using temporal and frequency reconstruction along with a text/EEG domain classifier that is trained adversarially.
-The neural tokenizer is similar to that of LaBraM, except for the text alignment component and also included temporal reconstruction in addition to frequency reconstruction.
-However, despite this novel contribution, the evaluations indicated that the model loses some performance on downstream tasks compared to LaBraM and other state-of-the-art models.
+\textbf{NeuroLM}~\cite{jiang_neurolm_2024}: This model was inspired by a previous EEG-FM, LaBraM.
+However, NeuroLM was trained on 7x more data and is one of the largest EEG-FMs, with 1.7B parameters.
+Smaller model variants include 250M- and 500M-parameter versions.
+The neural tokenizer is first trained to learn a codebook that is both aligned with a text embedding space and can accurately reconstruct the input time series data in both time and frequency domains.
+These codes are then fed into a large language model for multi-channel autoregressive pretraining.
+Finally, this pretrained model is adapted via joint multi-task instruction tuning, enabling a single model to perform diverse EEG tasks without task-specific fine-tuning.
+However, despite the novel EEG-text alignment and joint adaptation, NeuroLM performed worse on downstream tasks than LaBraM and other state-of-the-art models.

-\textbf{FoME~\cite{shi_fome_2024}}: This model included two versions with 476M and 745M parameters, respectively.
+\textbf{FoME}~\cite{shi_fome_2024}: This model included two versions with 476M and 745M parameters, respectively.
 The size of the training data was not provided in the manuscript.
-The model takes masked time series patches and their power spectral densities as input, which are transformed by a temporal encoder.
-The outputs of the temporal encoder are then reorganized by channels and given as inputs to a spatial encoder to reconstruct masked time patches.
-FoME was evaluated on multiple downstream tasks, including classification, forecasting, and imputation; however, the evaluations were performed on in-distribution data, limiting any broader conclusions.
+The model takes masked time series patches and their power spectral densities as input, which are then transformed by a temporal encoder.
+The outputs of the temporal encoder are then reorganized by channel and fed to a spatial encoder to reconstruct masked time patches.
+FoME was evaluated across multiple downstream tasks, including classification, forecasting, and imputation; however, the evaluations were conducted on in-distribution data, limiting broader conclusions.